 We recently dedicated a massive post to exploring the available DJI Phantom drones in the line, now selling an updated pro version of the Phantom 4, this has been an iconic design, often emulated by the competition.

 The short version of the story is that DJI launched the Phantom 1 back in January of 2013.
 Ten minutes of flight time with a mount for an action-type camera and the world was hooked.
 By my count, the Phantom 4 Pro and Pro+ – as announced November of 2016, with major release to market in January 2017 – is the 11th iteration to the line.
+In the latest news, DJI has released the Phantom 4 Advanced, it is a slightly stripped down Phantom 4 Pro – same camera, same body, lesser capabilities with a lower price.

 Now packing multi-directional collision avoidance sensors, autonomous flight, 4K cameras and 30 minutes of flight time, the latest Phantom drones are powerful products capturing magnificent video from the sky.